 But I seem to never grasp the theme

-I am beginning to fear that it is my own will that is in the drivers seat
+I am beginning to fear that it is not my own will that is driving.

 I remember reading sometime in my early teens that it is the most simple of truths that startle people the most.